kvarak/dnd/docs/_Folk/dwarf.md

 <div class="columns">

 - **Ability Score Increase**.
 Your Constitution score, both current and maximum, increases by 2, while your Dexterity score, both current and maximum, is reduced by 2.

 - **Age**.
 Dwarves are created fully mature, although it takes a few months to reach mental maturity.
 On average, they live about 500 years, during which they do not suffer any negative effects from aging.

 - **Speed**.
-Your base speed is 25 feet.
+Your base speed is 25 ft.
 Your speed is not reduced by wearing heavy armor.

 - **Dense**.
 Your dense body does not really help when swimming.
-You have disadvantage on all swimming check
+You have disadvantage on all *Swimming* checks.

 - **Dwarven Toughness**.
 Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.
 In addition you have advantage on saving throws against disease and poison, and you have resistance against poison damage.

 - **Low-light Vision**.
 Created for life underground, you have superior vision.
-You can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light, and an additional 60 ft into darkness as if it were dim light.

 - **Powerful Build**.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.
+This does not stack with the *Physique - Balance load* skill, however that skill costs 0 to you.

 - **Reduced Nutritional Needs**.
 You only require half the amount of food.

 - **Stonecunning**.
-The dwarves wwer born from stone, and can hear its whispers echo through their mind, speaking of ancient mysteries.
-Whenever you make an Intelligence (History) check related to the origin of stonework, you are considered proficient with the History skill and have advantage on the check.
+The dwarves were born from stone and can hear its whispers echo through their mind.
+Add *Geology* to your class skills if not already there, and gain 1 skill point to spend on that skill.

 - **Stoneform**.
 Even though you are not really made of stone, your physiology is completely different from humans, with almost no organs, and a thick, viscous "blood" of the same color as your hair.
 You have resistance to piercing damage and you can use a ***reaction*** to negate a critical hit against you, making it a regular hit.

 In addition, it is easier to stop your bleeding.
-All checks made to stabilize you, or stop bleeding have advantage.
+All checks made to stabilize you or stop bleeding have advantage.

 - **Stubborn as Stone**.
 Even though dwarves can be charmed and controlled, their stubborn and alien nature makes it hard to make them go against their traditions.
-A charmed, dominated, possessed or otherwise controlled dwarf who is given a command that goes against his normal behavior, gains a new save with advantage to end the effect.
+A charmed, dominated, possessed or otherwise controlled dwarf who is given a command that goes against his normal behavior, gains a new save to end the effect.

 - **Culture Traits**.
 In addition to the racial traits, a dwarf has some traits depending on where it spent the first months of its life, see sidebar at "<a href="#internal-life">*The Birth of a Dwarf*</a>" for more information.
 You can choose from the following background: dwarf-raised, lost and stolen.

 - **Mineral Abundance**.
 Each dwarf is different in their exact composition of minerals and metal.
 In some cases there is an excess of one type, which may cause a dwarf to exhibit some extraordinary traits.
   #####
   | d20 | Material |